 Uterine fibroids can reduce fertility in various ways, including:

 - Changes to the cervix shape impact the number of sperm entering the uterus.

 - Uterus shape changes can interfere with the sperm’s or embryo’s movement.

-- They can affect the size of your uterine cavity’s lining.
+- Affects the size of the uterine cavity’s lining.

-- They can affect the flow of blood to your uterine cavity, thus decreasing the embryo’s ability to implant in your uterine wall or to develop.
+- Affects the flow of blood to the uterine cavity, thus decreasing the embryo’s ability to implant in the uterine wall or develop.

 Will My Baby Be in Danger If I Have Fibroids?